 It’s not often you’ll see something healthy on this blog.
 Once in a while, though, I get the urge to post something fat-free, or at least veggie or fruity fresh and healthy, and this is the first time I’m going there.
 I mostly eat this way in real life (I’d be six feet under if I ate my blog food on a daily basis), but never thought to post some of my healthier dishes.

 I would say I’m a food ‘everything’ blog, from the fattiest, most gourmet creations you can imagine, to the fattiest, most down-home creations you can imagine, both sweet and savory, to well..sort of healthy when the mood strikes.
-I know shrimp is loaded with cholesterol, but you could substitute other fish if it bothers you, like tilapia.
+I know shrimp is loaded with cholesterol, but you could substitute other shellfish if it bothers you, or your favorite mild fish.
 Regardless, this baked sriracha shrimp is definitely lighter on the bod.

 SO, this shrimp was going to be fusion healthy because I was definitely going to pair up a little of Japan, and a lot Greece, for a bounty of flavor profiles.
 Salty feta, briny kalamata olives, juicy tomatoes, spicy Sriracha heat, and sweet cilantro (Mexico joins the party!).
 I knew this would all taste great with the shrimp before I even tried it..and it did.

-Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s orzo with LEMON?
+Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s risoni with LEMON?
 Not to mention it looks dry AF in this photo because it sat for a bit and I forgot to stir it since the masses were yelling for dinner, but it’s actually super duper creamy.
 Plus, my awful photo skills make good food look bad.